MetaMask/core/merged-packages/smart-transactions-controller/README.md

 Run `yarn lint` to run the linter, or run `yarn lint:fix` to run the linter and fix any automatically fixable issues.

+### Linking

+First, `yarn build:link` in this repository, then link it by running `yarn link` in the consumer repository.

 ### Release & Publishing

 The project follows the same release process as the other libraries in the MetaMask organization.
 The GitHub Actions [`action-create-release-pr`](https://github.com/MetaMask/action-create-release-pr) and [`action-publish-release`](https://github.com/MetaMask/action-publish-release) are used to automate the release process; see those repositories for more information about how they work.